NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 Privacy & Personal Information

-Always respect the privacy of others and the confidentiality of personal information—both the personal information of your coworkers and the personal information entrusted to us by our clients.
+Always respect the privacy of others and the confidentiality of personal information—both the personal information of your coworkers and the personal information entrusted to us by our customers.
 Keep personal information safe and secure.

-Due to their role, some team members may also have access to the confidential health information of others (including our own employees, as well as within reports that we take on behalf of our clients).
+Due to their role, some team members may also have access to the confidential health information of others (including our own employees, as well as within reports that we take on behalf of our customers).

 - Be sure to securely print, store and mark as confidential, any physical copies of materials that contain personal or health information